Lightweight Directory Access Protocol (LDAP)

-- Provide a query string which can run to identify user nodes under the Search Base.
+- Provide a query string that can run to identify user nodes under the Search Base.
 An example is provided in the text field: (objectclass=person).
 Keep in mind that you can only import individual users into Zoomdata.
 As a result, your query should be limited to objects that are designated as a “person” or “user.”
 Use a search engine to look up 'common LDAP query strings'.

-When you have enabled auto provisioning feature, you can select the default account for the provisioned users to be added.
+When you have enabled the auto provisioning feature, you can select the default account for the provisioned users to be added.

 The Default Account list contains all the account names, that are available within your Zoomdata instance.
 If you want the users to be added to one of them, select the corresponding account.
 Otherwise, select the User Account Mapping option to configure the mappings with LDAP attributes for your users.

-Using mappings, you can bind the user attributes from LDAP and Zoomdata.
+Use the Mappings section to define mappings that bind the user attributes from LDAP and Zoomdata.

 - Select Login Name Mapping attribute from the list that will be used as a user login.
 There are four User ID Attributes supported: UID, CN, sAMAccountname, and userPrincipalName.